N00BMmika/Raspberrypi_pid_controlled_fan/Raspberrypi_pid_controlled_fan/README.md

 ![board top view](bitmap/board_top_view.PNG).

-Trick to make the assembly and soldering easier I cut legs 3,5 and 11 away from the connector.
-This way traces to pins 4,6,12 is easy to make.
+Trick to make the assembly and soldering easier is to cut legs 3,5 and 11 away from the 12 pin female connector.
+This way traces to pins 4,6,12 are easier to make.

-3d visualization exported from Eagle to [Fusion360](https://www.autodesk.com/campaigns/fusion-360-for-hobbyists)
+3D-visualization exported from Eagle to [Fusion360](https://www.autodesk.com/campaigns/fusion-360-for-hobbyists)

 ![3d model](bitmap/board_3d.PNG)

 Actual assembly looks almost 1:1 the same :)

 NOTE: FET is oriented differently in the actual assembly due mistake.
-Some rework was required solder FET legs properly.
+Some rework was required to solder FET legs properly.

 ![assembled](bitmap/assembly.PNG)